-The ratings on the Series 2006 Bonds are dependent on a variety of factors, including the credit ratings of the prepaid gas supplier, J. Aron & Co.
-(J. Aron) and its guarantor The Goldman Sachs Group, Inc. (GSG), the commodity swap counterparties, the counterparties under the guaranteed investment contracts, and with respect to the Series 2006C Bonds, the surety bond provider (MBIA Insurance Corporation reinsured by National Public Finance Guarantee Corporation).
+The ratings on the Series 2006 Bonds are dependent on a variety of factors, including the credit ratings of the prepaid gas supplier, J. Aron & Company, LLC (J. Aron) and its guarantor The Goldman Sachs Group, Inc. (GSG), the commodity swap counterparties, the counterparties under the guaranteed investment contracts, and with respect to the Series 2006C Bonds, the surety bond provider (MBIA Insurance Corporation reinsured by National Public Finance Guarantee Corporation).
 Since their issuance, the ratings assigned to the Series 2006 Bonds have changed from time to time due to a variety of factors, including changes in the ratings of GSG and other transaction counterparties.
-The Series 2006A Bonds are currently rated "A3", "BBB+" and "A" by Moody's, Standard & Poor's, and Fitch, respectively, and the Series 2006C Bonds are currently rated "A3", "BBB+" and "A" by Moody's, Standard & Poor's, Standard & Po
+The Series 2006A and 2006C Bonds are currently rated "A3", "BBB+" and "A" by Moody's, Standard & Poor's, and Fitch, respectively.